lbain/rails-girls-next/tdd/index.md

 00:50:00 - Discussion and Reflection
 ----------------------------------------------------------------------

-- Close laptops.
-Pens down.
+- We will stand up and move away from computers to discuss and reflect.
 - Ask the group the following questions for discussion:
-  - Did anybody find it stressful?
+  - Would it have been more or less stressful without tests?
-  - Does anybody feel confident that the code works?
+  - Did having tests make you feel more confident?
-  - Does anybody feel that they could "tidy up" the code without breaking it?
+  - Would you feel confident tidying up the code without tests to check it still worked?
-  - Does anybody think we could have achieved the same result quicker?
+  - How would you feel confident that it works without the tests?
+Would you manually test it somehow?
-  - Would you enjoy working like this every day?
+  - Would you enjoy working in this TDD way every day?